sunshinescience/sunshinescience.github.io/_posts/2019-08-23-scrape-crowd-funding_2.md

 There are other types of nodes, called attributes, that can also be used.
 Each node can have an id, which are generally unique in the XML document.
 Styling using CSS, uses the class identifier.
 You can also query attributes, which can be done using the "@" symbol.
 The XPaths can also be combined, compared, and etc. An entire node can be selected, or the HTML inside a node can be selected.
 The text or the value of a particular attribute inside a note can also be selected.
 A condition can be used (e.g., contains).
 Several combinations can be done to select something using XPath.

-There are several great overviews that go into a lot of detail, such as those found at [scrapy.org](https://docs.scrapy.org/en/xpath-tutorial/topics/xpath-tutorial.html), [tutorialspoint](https://www.tutorialspoint.com/xpath/xpath_expression.htm), [Wikipedia](https://en.wikipedia.org/wiki/XPath), and [w3schools](https://www.w3schools.com/xml/xpath_intro.asp).
+There are several great overviews that go into a lot of detail, such as those found at [scrapy.org](https://docs.scrapy.org/en/xpath-tutorial/topics/xpath-tutorial.html), [tutorialspoint](https://www.tutorialspoint.com/xpath/xpath_expression.htm), [Wikipedia](https://en.wikipedia.org/wiki/XPath), and [w3schools](https://www.w3schools.com/xml/xpath_intro.asp), and a good blog  tutorial found [here](https://blog.scrapinghub.com/2016/10/27/an-introduction-to-xpath-with-examples#comments-listing).

 ### Create a scraper
 Scrapy uses spiders, which are classes that you define, to scrape information from a website (or several websites).
 They need to subclass `scrapy.Spider` and define initial requests to make.